 The dependence of scattering of incident electrons on scattering angle has been discussed on page2931.
 Low-angle annular dark field (LAADF) STEM is performed with electrons scattered through angles just outside the bright-field region, e.g. with an inner cutoff angle of ~30 mrad.
 In this configuration, both elastically and inelastically scattered electrons contribute to the detected signal.
+The contribution of the low order diffraction disks to the integrated LAADF intensity makes the LAADF signal partially coherent.
 As shown in Figure 2790a, a convergent probe is focused within the sample and an annular detector is placed just outside the bright field disk.

 Figure 2790a.
 Schematic illustration of LAADF configuration.